hugolopesgoncalves/ObsidianBlog/notions cours tryhackme/cours réseau/LAN/LAN INTRODUCTION.md

 ARP: ARP allows a device to associate its MAC address with an IP address on the network.
 Each device on a network will keep a log of the MAC addresses associated with other devices in  a ledger

 comment ça marche?
-Chaque appreil sur le reseau envoie une demande à tous les autres device
+Chaque appareil sur le reseau envoie une demande à tous les autres device quel est la mac adress associé à chaque ip adress du reseau, le device concerné repond et l'apareil stoque la réponse dans un ledger (livre de compte)